obniz/obniz/doc/connection.md

 }
 ```

-obniz.js has instantiate options.
+obniz.js has options for instantiation, so please see the function references below.

 ## new Obniz('obniz id', { options })

-Instantiate obniz.
+We will now instantiate obniz.
-obniz id is string. '-' will be ignored.
-But numbers can't be accepted.
+obniz id is a string.
+Hyphen '-' is optional, but with just the numbers they can't be accepted.

 ```javascript
 new Obniz('1234-5678') // OK